WebSocket implementation for UNIX shell

 Manual start

-You can do it without httpd
+You can do this without httpd

 by running websocket.sh